 Sure, turkey is the star of the show, but it doesn't have to be.
 Especially since everyone knows it's the sides we all love best.
 Gravy, stuffing, green bean casserole and all the rest are what complete any respectable Thanksgiving dinner.
 So go ahead and celebrate 'em this year by having each guest bring one of their favorites to share, then take a vote and choose a winner.

 Write thank-you notes

 As the name suggests, Thanksgiving is all about giving thanks.
 While you can always offer your appreciation in person, give each guests something to walk away with: a thank-you card with a personalized message inside.
-Before the festivities begin, take some time to think about why these people mean so much to you and then tell 'em why.
+Before the festivities begin, take some time to think about why these people mean so much to you and then tell them why.
 Can't be together in person?
-Then stick their card in the mail for a post-Thanksgiving treat.
+Drop their card in the mail for a thoughtful post-Thanksgiving surprise.

 Make it a pajama party

 The minute the guests leave, it’s pajama time.
 Why not get to the good part right off the bat?
 Switch up the dress code and have everyone arrive in their favorite PJs.
 An added bonus: No uncomfortable clothes to sit in after eating too much pumpkin pie.

 Send guests home with party favors or leftovers

 One of the best parts of a wedding is coming home with a momento or reminder of the special event.
 In a similar vein, send Thanksgiving guests home with a small token of the day, like a photo or small party favor.
 Or just box up leftovers in inexpensive to-go containers to give 'em what they really want: more food.

 Host a Friendsgiving

 Friends are the family we choose, so celebrate them by inviting your crew to a Friendsgiving dinner.
 Since most everyone is tied up with other plans on the actual day of Thanksgiving, plan the gathering for the day before or after.